Parent Rights and Procedural Safeguards booklet http://tennessee.gov/education/topic/special-education-legal-services

 National PTA: http://pta.org

 IEP -- Individualized Educational Plan.
 The "heart" of your child's special education services.
-The IEP is a fluid document that outlines your child's present levels of performance in academic and/or functional skills, his/her goals and objectives to be worked on during the school year, and any accommodations or modifications your child needs to have access to the general curriculum.
+The IEP is a fluid document that outlines your child's present levels of performance in academic and/or functional skills, his/her goals and objectives to be worked on during the school year, services that he or she will receive, and any accommodations or modifications needed for your child to access the general curriculum.
 The IEP also documents the specific services your child needs as well as where and how often they will take place.
 The IEP is revised once a year, at a minimum, and more often if the members of your child's IEP Team feel it is necessary.

 LEA -- Local Educational Agency.
 The agency that is responsible for providing special education and related services to eligible children.
 In this case, Trousdale County Schools.